-- a.
+a.
 The district conducts assessments as required by 18 NYCRR 385.6(a) and 385.7(a).
-Check one of the following: - □ The district enters assessments directly into WTWCMS - ☑ The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS. - ☐ The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
+Check one of the following:

+The district enters assessments directly into WTWCMS

+The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS.

+The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
 Please attach the local equivalent tool.
-If the local equivalent contains additional elements beyond what is required, list them below: - b.
-Described below is the district procedure for the completion of an employment assessment:
+If the local equivalent contains additional elements beyond what is required, list them below:

+b.
+Described below is the district procedure for the completion of an employment assessment (including when initial assessments are conducted and whether an assessment is conducted in-person, by phone or a combination of both):

 Applicants and/or recipients will be assigned to an individual appointment to complete the Employment Assessment.
-This will either be done in person or over the telephone.
+This will either be done in-person or over the telephone.
 The Temporary Assistance Unit sends referrals to the Employment Unit when a 16 or 17 year old is not in school.
-The recipient is assigned to a caseworker for the completion of the Employment Assessment and Employment Plan development.
-The employment assessments for households with dependent children are completed within 90 days of the date on which eligibility is determined and for households without dependent children they are completed within 1 year of the application date.
+The recipient is assigned to a caseworker for completion of the Employment Assessment and Employment Plan development.
+The Employment Assessments for households with dependent children are completed within 90 days of the date on which eligibility is determined and for households without dependent children they are completed within 1 year of the application date.
 For assessment monitoring, on a weekly basis, the Assessment Date Report from COGNOS will be run by the Supervisors to track when assessments are due and to make sure that they are completed timely.